danehobrecht/shadowtu.be/README.md

     sudo chmod a+x main.py
     ./main.py

-ShadowTube does not or relay personal data of any kind, nor does it have the ability to.
-In regards to the comment analyzation portion, parsing/storing data of any kind is ephemeral.
+ShadowTube does not or store logs or relay personal data, nor does it have the ability to.
+Analyzing comments for shadowbanning requires that the user upload the extracted HTML data from https://www.youtube.com/feed/history/comment_history.
+Storing/parsing is required for this service to be functional, but is ephermeral with the ambition to entirely respect user privacy.
 Individual verification is firmly encouraged.